LilaKelland/LilaKelland/README.md

 ### Papaoutai
 (Repositories: (**Papaoutai-REST-API**, **Papaoutai-iOS-App** and **Papaoutai-Arduino**)
 - An iOS app that tracks the time that adults in the house spend (aka hides) in bathroom.
-- Uses BLE from an Arduino Nano to connect to iphone in background mode, and track time within a preset proximity.
+- Uses BLE from an Arduino Nano to connect to iphone in background mode, and tracks time spent within a preset proximity.
 - On BLE disconnection, the iOS app sends time data to Posgresql via python api.
-- Day and Week usage can be displayed along with week averages on a iphone app.
+- Day and Week usage is displayed along with week averages on a iphone app (similar to the "screentime" app).
 Currently working on combining the proximity tracking and usage display apps into one.
-- Next steps after that is to use alerts to update phone with usage stats.
+- Next steps after this is to use alerts to update user with weekly usage stats and including time percentage increase or decrease.

 ### Website [codeinterupted.com](http://www.codeinterupted.com)
-- Thought I should learn some frontend code and Angular/ Typescript looked intriguing.
+- Figured I should learn some non-iOS frontend code and Angular/ Typescript looked intriguing.
 - It's currently masquerading as a contentless website from the '90s.
 - Not yet up and running.